Fitbit Review 2025

 Fitbit makes a wide range of products, from simple fitness trackers to sophisticated smartwatches.
 This review will focus on the two Fitbit models I tested: Charge 4, a fitness tracker with some smartwatch features, and the Sense smartwatch.
 Although some models won’t break the bank, Fitbit is not a bargain brand.
 Some of their best features require monthly subscriptions in addition to the equipment purchase price.

-One other thing to keep in mind: Fitbit no longer sells the Charge 4 on their website, as they’ve upgraded to the Charge 5.
-However, you can find the Charge 4 from other retailers like Best Buy.
+One other thing to keep in mind: Fitbit no longer sells the Charge 4, Versa 3 or Sense on their website, because they’ve upgraded to the Charge 6, Versa 4 and Sense 2.
+However, you can find the Charge 4, Versa 3 and Sense at other retailers, such as Best Buy and Amazon.

 Pro Tip: